JazBaliola/BasicWeatherApp/README.md

 # WeatherApp
-Weather app using vanilla javascript.
+Weather app using XMLHttpRequest and vanilla javascript.